gatling/gatling/src/docs/content/reference/script/protocols/http/tls/index.md

 Gatling supports TLSv1.3 as long as your Java version supports it as well, which means running **at least 1.8.0_262**.
 TLSv1.3 is enabled by default.

-## Configuring KeyStore and TrustStore
+## Configuring keystore and truststore

 Default Gatling TrustStore is very permissive and doesn't validate certificates, meaning that it works out of the box with self-signed certificates.